• Menu

 Three Cookies

-Decorated in a Fall Theme.
 Judged on Decoration Only

 29.

-Apple Crisp, (single serving)
+Apple Crisp, single serving

 FIRST TIME EXHIBITOR IN CULINARY ARTS: